AmirDocs/tech501-sparta-app-cicd/README.md

-# Use this repo with Jenkins
+# Use this repo with Jenkins update

 ## About the app
 - "app" folder stores Sparta app